thedanielvogelsang/healthcare_company_5_hour_takehome_test/README.md

 ### Assignment

 You have been provided with a `.csv` file called `prescription_history.csv` that contains information about historical prescriptions that were written by a variety of doctors at a variety of different hospitals.
-* This file can be found in the project at `/lib/data/prescription_history.csv`
+* This file can be found in the highest level project directory at `/prescription_history.csv`

 Each row contains the following columns:
 * `prescriber_id`